Last Modified September 17, 2013

-Empty homes are a waste of available housing, and can often blight a neighbourhood particularly where they have been left empty for a long period of time.
-Hertsmere Borough Council is able to tackle these properties and bring them back into use under the provisions of the Housing Act 2004.
+Empty homes are a waste of available housing and can often blight a neighbourhood, particularly where they have been left empty for a long period of time.

 Empty properties can attract pests, rubbish dumping, graffiti, vandalism, squatting, break-ins and arson.
 As well as the environmental factors, empty properties can cause great concern to neighbouring homes because the value of surrounding properties can deteriorate.

-Empty properties represent a wasted resource in the borough and the Government expect the council to encourage empty home owners to make every effort to bring these properties back into use.
+Empty properties represent a wasted resource in the borough and the Government expects us to encourage empty home owners to make every effort to bring these properties back into use.

 The cost of an empty home to its owner